seanwessmith/melange/README.md

 ## ✨ Features

+- 🤖 **AI-Powered Definition Selection** - Uses WebLLM to intelligently pick the most relevant definition based on context
 - 📖 **Dictionary Definitions** - Get instant word definitions from the Free Dictionary API
 - 🌐 **Wikipedia Integration** - See Wikipedia summaries with images for concepts, people, and places
 - ⚡ **Lightning Fast** - Appears instantly when you highlight text
 - 🎨 **Beautiful Design** - Wikipedia-inspired popup with text on the left and images on the right
 - 🌍 **Works Everywhere** - Active on all websites in Chrome
+- 🧠 **Context-Aware** - Understands the sentence to show the right definition (e.g., "industries" as diligence vs. manufacturing)

 ## 🚀 Installation